JetBrains/teamcity-documentation/topics/roadmap-outline.md

 ### Next Major Release

-TeamCity 2021.2 feature release does not yet have dates planned, but it is likely to happen in the second half of May 2021.
+TeamCity 2021.2 feature release does not yet have dates planned, but it is likely to happen in the second half of October 2021.

 ### Next BugFix Release